chinapedia/wikipedia.abstract.en/Page/Ferrari.md

 History

-Ferrari-enzo-cavallo-rampante.jpeg in a rare interview, with the Ferrari's symbol _Cavallino Rampante_ ("prancing horse") behind him.]]
+in a rare interview, with the Ferrari's symbol _Cavallino Rampante_ ("prancing horse") behind him.]]
 Enzo Ferrari was not initially interested in the idea of producing road cars when he formed Scuderia Ferrari in 1929, with headquarters in Modena.
 Scuderia Ferrari (pronounced ) literally means "Ferrari Stable" and is usually used to mean "Team Ferrari."
 Ferrari bought, prepared, and fielded Alfa Romeo racing cars for gentleman drivers, functioning as the racing division of Alfa Romeo.
 In 1933, Alfa Romeo withdrew its in-house racing team and Scuderia Ferrari took over as its works team:[13] the _Scuderia_ received Alfa's Grand Prix cars of the latest specifications and fielded many famous drivers such as Tazio Nuvolari and Achille Varzi.
 In 1938, Alfa Romeo brought its racing operation again in-house, forming _Alfa Corse_ in Milan and hired Enzo Ferrari as manager of the new racing department; therefore the Scuderia Ferrari was disbanded.[14]

 In September 1939, Ferrari left Alfa Romeo under the provision he would not use the Ferrari name in association with races or racing cars for at least four years.[15]
 A few days later he founded _Auto Avio Costruzioni_, headquartered in the facilities of the old _Scuderia Ferrari_.[16]
 The new company ostensibly produced machine tools and aircraft accessories.
 In 1940, Ferrari produced a race car – the Tipo 815, based on a Fiat platform.
 It was the first Ferrari car and debuted at the 1940 Mille Miglia, but due to World War II it saw little competition.
 In 1943, the Ferrari factory moved to Maranello, where it has remained ever since.
 The factory was bombed by the Allies and subsequently rebuilt including works for road car production.

-Ferrari_125_S_fl.jpg replica]] Ferrari_166MM_Barchetta.JPG replica]]
+replica]] replica]]

 The first Ferrari-badged car was the 1947 125 S, powered by a 1.5 L V12 engine;[17] Enzo Ferrari reluctantly built and sold his automobiles to fund Scuderia Ferrari.[18]